Calibrate Globally, Measure Everywhere: Scaling LLM-Based Prevalence Measurement Across A/B Experiments: Implementation

-A practical challenge is that model scores are highly skewed toward low values.
-If we used impressions alone as weights, i.e., $w_{i,k} \propto I_i$, the resulting score distribution in the sample would be dominated by the lowest bucket $(0,0.1]$: in our data, as Figure \ref{fig:distribution_impression_score_sampling} (a), roughly 80\% of sampled impressions fall into this bucket, while buckets with larger scores (e.g., $m_{i,k} > 0.3$) each contain only about 2\% of the mass.
+A practical concern in this shared sampling design is that model scores are highly skewed toward low values.
+If the always-on pipeline used impressions alone as weights, i.e., $w_{i,k} \propto I_i$, the resulting score distribution in the sample would be dominated by the lowest bucket: in our data, as shown in Figure~\ref{fig:distribution_impression_score_sampling} (a), roughly $80\%$ of sampled impressions fall into the bucket $[0, 0.1)$, while buckets with larger scores (e.g., $m_{i,k} > 0.3$) each contain only about $2\%$ of the mass.
 With a sample of $10{,}000$ items, fewer than $200$ would lie in each higher bucket, limiting statistical power for estimating $\mathcal{P}_{k,b}$ at the upper end of the score range.

-Using model score as auxiliary information~\cite{sarndal1992model}, i.e., $w_{i,k} \propto I_i m_{i,k}$ , mitigates this issue by boosting the inclusion probability of higher-score items.
-On the same underlying dataset, as illustrated in Figure~\ref{fig:distribution_impression_score_sampling} (b), this design yields a much more balanced bucket distribution: every bucket has at least $\sim$7\% of the sample, and the $(0.9, 1]$ buckets account for roughly 16\% each.
-This improves the statistical power of higher bucket-level prevalence estimates with minimal operational overhead.
+The always-on pipeline therefore uses the model score as auxiliary information~\cite{sarndal1992model}, i.e., $w_{i,k} \propto I_i\, m_{i,k}$, which boosts the inclusion probability of higher score items.
+On the same underlying dataset, shown in Figure~\ref{fig:distribution_impression_score_sampling} (b), this design yields a much more balanced bucket distribution: every bucket has at least $\sim\!
+7\%$ of the sample, and the two highest score buckets account for roughly $14\%$ and $16\%$.
+Although this weighting was originally chosen so that the LLM-based reference estimator has good precision in the high score tail, the surrogate inherits a sample design that is already well suited to bucket level calibration, with minimal operational overhead.